-Shared mobility systems, which take their place in developing technology as a sustainable, costeffective and innovative urban transportation option that covers the first and last kilometer journeys and aims to provide short-distance travel options, cover mini vehicles such as bicycles, skateboards and electric scooters with speeds not exceeding 45 km per hour and help to alleviate urban traffic jams.
+Shared mobility systems, which take their place in developing technology as a sustainable, cost-effective and innovative urban transportation option that covers the first and last kilometer journeys and aims to provide short-distance travel options, cover mini vehicles such as bicycles, skateboards and electric scooters with speeds not exceeding 45 km per hour and help to alleviate urban traffic jams.
 According to the Electric Scooter Regulation, the speed limit is determined as 25 km/h.

 The area of mobility (MaaS-Mobility as a Service), which is the creation of a single mobility service that can be reached by integrating different types of transportation services, is quite wide.
 It serves not only to transportation.
-At least four perspectives are clear: personal use, public transportation, shared mobility services, and software for commercial uses.
-The MaaS system, interacts with many fields, especially information-software technologies, including transportation, communication, public, law and finance.
+At least four perspectives are clear.
+Personal use, public transportation, shared mobility services, and software for commercial uses.
+In the MaaS system, it interacts with many areas, especially information and software technologies, including transportation, communication, public, law and finance.